What HIPAA compliance looks like

 Your compliance team has been asked to prepare documentation for an OCR investigation.
 The HIPAA gap analysis from the last cycle is 18 months old, and the controls that were deficient then haven't been fully addressed.
 Your BAA library has agreements from three acquisitions in it, and no one has done a systematic review of whether they meet current 45 CFR 164.504(e)(2) requirements.
 Meanwhile, ONC dropped new interoperability guidance and your security officer isn't sure if it touches your HIPAA program.

-This is the normal state for healthcare provider compliance teams: perpetual catch-up, with documentation that's always a step behind what auditors or customers actually need.
-The underlying problem isn't that compliance is hard.
-It's that the tools force everything to be manual — which means it either doesn't get done or it ties up your most expensive staff to do it.
+This is the normal state for healthcare provider compliance teams: perpetual catch-up, with documentation that is always a step behind what auditors or customers need.
+The underlying problem is not that compliance is hard.
+It is that the tools force everything to be manual.
+The work either does not get done, or it ties up the most expensive staff to do it.

 Rote replaces the manual research cycle with structured workflows that run against your actual documents.
-HIPAA Gap Analysis produces coverage status, confidence scores, and citation-backed remediation steps per control — not a checklist to fill out yourself.
-BAA Review runs clause by clause against 45 CFR 164.504(e)(2) and tells you specifically what's wrong and what the remediation language should be.
-Control Assessment gives you a scored view of each safeguard.
-And Sentinel means your team finds out when a regulation changes before the next audit catches it.
+HIPAA Gap Analysis produces coverage status, confidence scores, and citation-backed remediation steps per control.
+BAA Review runs clause by clause against 45 CFR 164.504(e)(2) and identifies what is wrong and what the remediation language should be.
+Control Assessment scores each safeguard individually.
+The AI Risk & Compliance Program builds on these workflows to deliver a full risk register, remediation roadmap, and board-ready documentation package, configured for organizations under active audit pressure.
+AI Governance Partner, once the program is built, keeps the team current as regulations shift.

 RC-001